There are those who think that studying is just a matter of sitting down at your desk and applying yourself. Easy peasy.

-Different subjects, essays to write, facts to memorise, formulas to figure out, study notes to write, slides to look over, websites to check out, books to read —your teen has to juggle all of these things at once during the school year.
+As a high school student, you have different subjects to study for, essays to write, facts to memorize, formulas to wrap your head around, study notes to write, class materials to look over, websites to check out, text books to ponder — and you have to juggle all of these things at once during the school year.

-It is no wonder that so many teens have no idea where to start when it comes to school and studying, and no idea how they’re supposed to wade through so many different bits and pieces.
+Really, are we surprised that so many teens have no idea where to start when it comes to school and studying?!

-It’s something good studiers utilise all the time.
+It’s something good studiers utilize all the time.

-For those of you who have completed our Straight A’s email course, you will already have heard me harp on about the importance of your teen developing their Study Formula.
+For those of you who have completed our Study Smart email course, you will already have heard us harp on about the importance of your teen developing their Study Formula.

-Because it’s something so central to the mastery of good studying, I want to reiterate the main points of Study Formulas here.
+And to that end, we want to reiterate the main points of Study Formulas.

 What is a Study Formula?